telerik/blazor-docs/getting-started/vs-integration/convert-project-wizard.md

 The cause are wrong paths to the needed web assets.
 To resolve this open the index file:

-* `wwwroot/index.html` for a WebAssembly Blazor app
+* `wwwroot/index.html` for a WebAssembly and a Hybrid Blazor app
 * `~/Pages/_Host.cshtml` for a Server-Side Blazor app using .NET 3.x or .NET 5
 * `~/Pages/_Layout.cshtml` for a Server-Side Blazor app using.NET 6